LoginRadius/engineering-portal/content/understanding-react-rendering/index.md

 *   If you have ever tried to use the <strong><code>map()</code></strong> method to iterate over an array to render a list of elements, it is likely that you have seen React complaining about a missing <strong><code>key</code></strong> prop to each rendered list item.
-So what does <strong><code>key</code></strong> actually do?
+So what does the <strong><code>key</code></strong> actually do?

     A <strong><code>key</code></strong> is React’s way to recognize elements in the DOM tree, comes reconciliation time.
 When React is parsing all children of an element, it can leverage keys to match elements that were present from the last update.
-This allows you to shuffle the order of child elements without interfering with the algorithm.
+That allows you to shuffle the order of child elements without interfering with the algorithm.
 As long as the key matches between updates, React will preserve the element configuration.

 Coming back to the example above, let’s add keys to all the existing list items: